-In August 2015, the Medical Center Company approved an additional energy efficiency grant in the amount of \$829.
-The project costs incurred totaled \$0 (2018) and \$169 (2017).
+In August 2015, the Medical Center Company approved an energy efficiency grant in the amount of \$829, of which \$255 was used.
 The payback terms related to this project are 36 months beginning March 2016.
-The obligation related to this project recorded in Deferred income and other liabilities is \$155 (2018) and \$217 (2017).
+The obligation related to this project recorded in Deferred income and other liabilities is \$80 (2019) and \$155 (2018).

 In October 2017, the Medical Center Company approved an additional energy efficiency grant in the amount of \$1,084.
-The project costs incurred totaled \$1,084 (2018) and \$0 (2017).
-The payback terms related to this project are 36 months estimated to begin December 2018.
-The obligation related to this project recorded in Deferred income and other liabilities is \$1,084 (2018) and \$0 (2017).
+The project costs incurred totaled \$0 (2019) and \$1,084 (2018).
+The payback terms related to this project are 36 months beginning December 2018.
+The obligation related to this project recorded in Deferred income and other liabilities is \$873 (2019) and \$1,084 (2018).

-12. DERIVATIVES
+13. DERIVATIVES

 The University uses floating-to-fixed interest rate swap agreements of various durations to manage both its funding cost and the interest rate risk associated with variable rate debt.
 Under these swap agreements, the University pays a fixed rate and receives from its counterparty a variable rate payment, each calculated by reference to specified notional principal amounts during the agreement period.
-Operations are charged the variable rate interest on the corresponding bonds; the difference between the fixed and variable interest amounts under the swap agreements is recorded in nonoperating revenues and expenses as Investment income.
+Operations are charged the variable rate interest on the corresponding bonds; the difference between the fixed and variable interest amounts under the swap agreements is recorded in non-operating revenues and expenses as Investment (loss) income.

 The University follows accounting guidance that defines fair value, establishes a framework for measuring fair value, and expands disclosure requirements about fair value measurements, including derivatives.
 The University's interest rate swaps are valued by an independent swap consultant that uses the midmarket levels, as of the close of business, to value the agreements.
 The valuations provided are derived from proprietary models based upon well-recognized financial principles and reasonable estimates about relevant future market conditions and the University's credit worthiness.
 The University's interest rate swap arrangements have inputs that can generally be corroborated by market data and are classified as Level 2 in the fair value hierarchy.
-Under four agreements in effect at June 30, 2018, the counterparty pays a variable interest rate equal to a percentage of the one month LIBOR.
+Under four agreements in effect at June 30, 2019, the counterparty pays a variable interest rate equal to a percentage of the one-month LIBOR.

-The following table provides detailed information on the interest rate swaps at June 30, 2018, with comparative fair values for June 30, 2017.
-Information related to the interest rate swap agreements and the liability recognized in the consolidated statements of financial position in Deferred income and other liabilities are as follows:
+The following table provides detailed information on the interest rate swaps at June 30, 2019, with comparative fair values for June 30, 2018.
+Information related to the interest rate swap agreements and the liability recognized in the statements of financial position in Deferred income and other liabilities are as follows:

-Notional 2018 2017 Amount Interest Rate Commencement Termination Date Basis Level 2 Fair N Narke et Value \$ 8,405 4.34% Aug.
+Notional 2019 2018 Amount Interest Rate Commencement Termination Date Basis L evel 2 Fair M 1arke t Value \$ 7,510 4.34% Aug.
 12, 2004 Oct.
-1, 2022 LIBOR \$ (589) \$ (1,005) 15,000 4.43% Jun.
+1, 2022 LIBOR \$ (543) \$ (589) 15,000 4.43% Jun.
 5, 2002 Jun.
-5, 2022 LIBOR (1,441) (2,244) 15,000 3.60% Sept.
+5, 2022 LIBOR (1,437) (1,441) 15,000 3.60% Sept.
 25, 2002 Sept.
-25, 2022 LIBOR (1,035) (1,732) 35,000 3.81% Aug.
+25, 2022 LIBOR (1,180) (1,035) 35,000 3.81% Aug.
 4, 2004 Aug.
-1, 2034 LIBOR (7,606) (9,709) TOTAL INTEREST RATE SWAP AGREEMENT LIABILITY \$ (10,671) \$ (14,690)
+1, 2034 LIBOR (10,442) (7,606) TOTAL INTEREST RATE SWAP AGREEMENT LIABILITY \$ (13,602) \$ (10,671)

-Changes in the fair value of derivative instruments are recorded in non-operating revenues and expenses as Investment income.
+Changes in the fair value of derivative instruments are recorded in non-operating revenues and expenses as Investment (loss) income.
 The provisions of the swap agreements require that on a weekly basis the University place into an escrow fund collateral sufficient to limit the counter-party's financial exposure to the University to no more than \$20,000.
-The University had placed \$0 (2018 and 2017) into such a fund.
+The University had placed \$0 (2019 and 2018) into such a fund.

-Interest expense recorded for the swap agreements in the non-operating activities for the year ended June 30 was \$2,157 (2018) and \$4,236 (2017).
+Interest expense recorded for the swap agreements in the non-operating activities for the year ended June 30 was \$1,700 (2019) and \$2,157 (2018).